Wolverine971/9takes/src/blog/people/musicians/Lana-Del-Ray.md

 <p class="firstLetter"></p>

-> **Disclaimer** This analysis of Lana Del Ray's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Lana Del Ray.
+> **Disclaimer** This analysis of Lana Del Ray's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Lana Del Ray.

 <div
 	style="display: flex;